top of page

-This information will help you get the best experience from your Baked Candle Co. products!
+I've put together this Candle Care Guide to help you get the best experience from your Baked Candle Co. candles!

-We are proud of the products we create, using 100% natural soy wax, fine fragrance oils and cotton (lead-free) wicks and we want you to experience maximum enjoyment from our products.
+We are proud of the products we create, using natural soy wax, handpicked fragrance oils and premium cotton (lead-free) wicks and we want you to experience maximum enjoyment from our products.
 It is very important that you burn candles responsibly.
 Please follow these simple guidelines for the best experience.

 -Always read and follow the warning labels on your candles.
 They will advise you of the safest way to burn each type of candle.